DeekshaPrabhakar/Trivia/backend/README.md

 }
 ```
 The API will return three error types when requests fail:
-- 400: Bad Request
 - 404: Resource Not Found
+- 405: Method Not Allowed
 - 422: Not Processable
+- 500: Server Error

 ### Endpoints
 #### GET /categories
 - General:
     - Returns a list of category objects, success value, and total number of categories
-    - Results are paginated in groups of 8.
+    - Results are paginated in groups of 10.
 Include a request argument to choose page number, starting from 1.
 - Sample: `curl http://127.0.0.1:5000/categories`

 ``` {